yns-ivan/kt-chat-prototype/README.md

 For issues and questions:
 1. Check the documentation in the `docs/` folder
-2. Review the troubleshooting sections
+2. Review the logs: `docker compose logs`
-3. Check the test scripts for examples
+3. Test individual components using the provided scripts

-4. Verify your AWS Cognito configuration
+---

+**Note**: This is a prototype for learning purposes.
+For production use, ensure proper security measures, error handling, and performance optimizations are implemented.